junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The light reacts to his touch instantly, twining on his fingers, then moving along his skin on the arm until it reaches his mouth.
 It swarms into him.

 The sensation of being possessed isn't exactly welcoming.
-It's like intrusion, a forest fire burning its way down the throat, an explosion of light and thunder through the vein, and his body panics automatically, his muscles tense.
+It's like intrusion, a forest fire burning its way down the throat, an explosion of light and thunder running through the vein, lava spreading, and his body panics automatically, his muscles tense.
 His body tries to reject the outsider even if his brain demands otherwise.
 Dean forces his mind focused on the only thought he can think of: *This is Cas.
 This is Cas.
 This is Cas.* And his heartbeat slowly calms.

 The view of the world brightens up when all the grace infuses into him, it's like setting the brightness and contrast level of a TV display to a thousand and more.
-Everything so dazzling and blinding, covered by glinting stars, Dean thinks his eyes might hurt from looking at the world like this for too long, but then quickly realizes the eyes are actually quite used to it -- the eyes that are not entirely his own right now. *Is this the view of the world in Cas's eyes?*
+Everything so dazzling and blinding, covered by glinting stars, Dean thinks his eyes might burn out from looking at the world like this for one more minute, but then realizes the eyes are actually quite used to it -- the eyes that are not entirely his own right now. *Is this the view of the world in Cas's eyes?*

 "Cas?"
 Dean's mouth whispers, tentatively, toward the empty road ahead of him.
-Cas's body is still slumping on the ground, but this is not what he means.
+Cas's body is still slacking on the ground, but this is not what he means.

 Inside of him, the stir of another existence emerges.
 Dean closes his eyes, searching inside.